Implement a product feature using GitHub Spec Kit

 Verify that tasks have reasonable scope:

-• Individual tasks should be completable in a few hours to a day
+• Developers should be able to complete individual tasks in a few hours to a day.

-• If a task seems too large, note that it may need to be broken down during implementation
+• If a task seems too large it might need to be broken down during implementation.

 You can add task dependencies or notes if needed.
 For example: